CalculatedContent/xgboost2ww/README.md

 </p>

 In this example:

-- The empirical spectral density (ESD) shows heavy-tailed structure
 - The power-law fit produces an α value near 2
 - No significant traps are detected

+But unlike mane Neural Networksm the full empirical spectral density (ESD) shows very-heavy-tailed structure.
+This indicates that the training data was very easy to effectively memorize.
+That's OK.
+Even expected.

 This is what a structurally healthy model looks like.